LukeShortCloud/rootpages/src/programming/packaging.rst

 -  ``%build`` = This is where the program is built from the source code.
 -  ``%install`` = Copy files to a directory structure under ``%{buildroot}`` that mirrors where their installed location.
 The ``%{buildroot}`` is the top-level directory of a typical Linux file system hierarchy.
--  ``%file`` = These are the files that should be copied over during installation.
+-  ``%files`` = These are the files that should be copied over during installation.
 Permissions can also be set.

    -  ``%attr(<MODE>, <USER>, <GROUP>)`` = Define this in front of a file or folder to give it custom permissions.